theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 const [player, setPlayer] = usePlayer(map.openSpace);
 ```

-Once the map is generated we can send in the available spawn locations into the player hook.
+Once the map is generated, it can send the available spawn locations into the player hook.

-Every hook we create and use is meant to _prepare_ the game for the user.
-Here are a few ecamples of what hooks are meant to do:
+Every hook that is created and used is meant to _prepare_ the game for the user.
+Here are a few functions of the game's custom hooks:

 - Generating random enemies
 - Setting up the player